Fred Roberts (American football guard)

 Fred Everett Roberts (March 18, 1907 – January 17, 1982) was an American football player.
 He played college football for the University of Iowa where he was a member of Sigma Pi fraternity, vice president of the junior class, and a member of the track team.
 In 1928 and 1929 he was voted All-Big Ten and in 1929 was voted a United Press All-American.
 In the National Football League (NFL), he played as a guard for the Portsmouth Spartans from 1930 to 1932.
 He appeared in 26 NFL games, 16 as a starter.

+He moved to Kansas City, Kansas after leaving football in 1935 and became a production manager for a food company.
+After twenty-five years with the company he left and opened his own liquor store until he retired in 1978.
+He was the son of Ora Joseph Roberts and Katherine Margaret Edwards Roberts.
+His wife's name was Gertrude and he had a son named Michael.
+He was a member of St. Andrew's Episcopal Church, Ducks Unlimited, and the Elks.